Christian Horner shuts down ‘keyboard warriors’ as Red Bull ignores online noise amid McLaren rivalry

 “Formula 1 is a complicated business, and there are so many aspects to it and the sport.
 What you see trackside is only 20 percent of the role, and I think you have got to get a good group of people around you.
 You have got to stick to your beliefs, work as a team, and stay focused.”

-Can Red Bull improve this year under Christian Horner’s supervision?
+Can Red Bull improve this year without Christian Horner’s supervision?